Leadership AI & HPC Acceleration

 Breakthrough AI Acceleration With Huge Memory

-The AMD Instinct™ MI350 Series GPUs redefine AI acceleration with next-gen FP6 and FP4 datatype support (Matrix sparsity included), optimizing efficiency, bandwidth, and energy use for lightning-fast AI inference and training.
+The AMD Instinct™ MI350 Series GPUs redefine AI acceleration with next-gen MXFP6 and MXFP4 datatype support, optimizing efficiency, bandwidth, and energy use for lightning-fast AI inference and training.

 Designed to fuel performance of the most demanding AI models, Instinct MI350 GPUs boast a massive 288GB of HBM3E memory and 8TB/s bandwidth, delivering a huge leap in performance over previous generations.1